rileyjbauer/nsis-tool/README.md

 }
 ```

-`rationale` - The main idea of the intervention placed between a set of "".
-Followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”
+`rationale` - The main idea of the intervention, placed between a set of "", followed by a comma. **Note:** Make sure the quotation mark character is ", not “ or ”

 Example:
 ```